Family Medical Leave Act

 Labor Relations, Unions and Other Collective Employment Rights

-The National Labor Relations Act gives you the right to work with your coworkers to improve workplace conditions, pay and other employment issues.
+The National Labor Relations Act is an employment law that gives you the right to work with your coworkers to improve workplace conditions, pay and other employment issues.
 You can work together with your coworkers through an organized union or through an informal organization.
 If you are a union worker then your collective bargaining agreement will provide certain protections for your job beyond the at-will relationship that can be used in the grievance process with the union or through other legal action, including arbitration and mediation.

 Wrongful Discharge or Wrongful Termination